 While the Fab fraction (mAb) binds to targeted cell-surface antigens (of tumor), the Fc component binds to NK cell CD16 Fc-gammaIIIa (FCGR3A) receptors.
 Various clinical oncology studies with therapeutic mAb’s (e.g. rituximab targeting CD20, trastuzumab targeting HER2 and cetuximab targeting EGFR) have revealed observations that indicate enhanced NK cell killing activity of tumor cells in certain types of patients.
 Supporting studies show that people with a specific polymorphism for FCGR3A (Homozygous for V158+ CD16), display enhanced NK cell activity vs. other genotypes.

-At ReachBio, we recognize the interest in utilizing pre-screened donor NK cells and incorporate them in our ADCC assays.
-For more information on these primary cells, please visit our product page.
+We recognize the interest in utilizing pre-screened donor NK cells and incorporate them in our ADCC assays.

 - Allow clients’ to evaluate and rank their mAb(s) candidates effectiveness at killing tumor/cancer cells